equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_models_types/simplified_variable_speed_compressor_train_model.md

     TURBINE_MODEL: compressor_train_turbine
 ~~~~~~~~

-### A compressor train with two stages where the first stage has unknown spec while the second has a predefined chart
+### A compressor train with two stages where the first stage has unknown spec while the second generic compressor chart from design point

 ~~~~~~~~yaml
             MODELS: